 The third largest town in the Northern Territory, Katherine is a popular tourist destination thanks to the nearby Katherine Gorge and Edith Falls in Nitmiluk National Park.
 But what is there to do if you are visiting with a dog?
-Find out about where to stay and some things to do with your pup.
+Find out about some things to do and where to stay with your pup.

 Dog-Friendly Parks in Katherine